snackCake/docs/Tutorials/Getting-Started-Tutorials/Order-Submit-Workflow-For-Heat-Clinic-Tutorial.md

 }
 ```

+> Note: You should choose `org.broadleafcommerce.core.order.domain.Order`, `org.apache.juli.logging.Log`, and `org.apache.juli.logging.LogFactory` as imports.

 Notice that the activity loops through all current products in the order and assigns the appropriate heat range to the customer.

 ## Add our activity to the workflow

 We want to add our new activity between the `RecordOfferUsageActivity` and the `CompleteOrderActivity`.
-In this example, we override the blCheckoutWorkflow and set the `p:order="5500"` in the bean declaration, like so:
+In this example, within `applicationContext.xml`, we override the blCheckoutWorkflow and set the `p:order="5500"` in the bean declaration, like so:

 ```xml
     <bean id="blCheckoutWorkflow" class="org.broadleafcommerce.core.workflow.SequenceProcessor">